 See the Local Arts Scene

 Working on your script, attending a lighting seminar, and keeping up with your FAMU electives will take up the bulk of your time, but CET also makes sure you have plenty of opportunities to take a break and see other parts of Central Europe.

 - All students visit Český Krumlov during orientation.
 The area has been designated a UNESCO World Heritage site due the town’s architecture, the castle, and the magnificent Baroque theater contained within the castle.

 - You also spend a long weekend in Berlin, Germany with other CET at FAMU students.
 Get a backlot tour of Babelsburg Studio, visit a film museum, and discuss a film with young German filmmakers after a screening.

-- Attend a film festival in the Czech Republic with CET.
-Fall students usually go to the Ostrava Kamera Oko International Film Festival in Ostrava, Czech Republic while Spring students usually attend the Mezipatra Queer Film Festival in Brno, Czech Republic.
+- Attend a film festival* in the Czech Republic with CET.
+Fall students usually go to the Ostrava Kamera Oko International Film Festival in Ostrava, Czech Republic while Spring students usually attend the One World Fest or Febio Fest in Prague.